nanot1m/glide-runner/README.md

-# My C Window — Platformer + Level Editor
+# Glide Runner — 2D Platformer + Level Editor

-A small C game built with raylib.
-Includes a simple tile-based platformer and an in-game level editor.
+Glide Runner is a fast, 2D precision platformer built in C with raylib.
+It features tight, grid-aligned movement and a built‑in level editor.

+## Game Description
+- Fast, 2D precision platformer about flow and timing.
+- Glide through tight spaces and thread around laser traps.
+- Solid blocks shape each arena; route‑finding matters.
+- Reach the glowing exit to clear each level; instant restarts.
+- Built‑in level editor to design, save, and play your own challenges.

 ## Prerequisites